alexpaul/in-app-purchases/introductory-offers.md

 print($0.introductoryPrice?.price ?? "") // $29.99
 ```

-> Note: Intro price is shown in the Apple Payment Sheet.
+> Note: Intro price IS reflected in the Apple Payment Sheet.

 ### Intro Pricing window is in the future